martinkearn/Content/CaseStudies/2017-02-14-CaaP-MacMillan.md

 -   Chemotherapy financial support

-There is a question about what value the Q&A maker service adds here as it is effectively being used as a knowledge base.
-There are several benefits:
+There is a question about what value the Q&A Maker service adds here as it is effectively being used as a knowledge base.
+However macMillan perceive several benefits of the service even used the in the manual way in which they are using it:

 -   Compared to web site search, the Q&A maker gives a single answer rather than a long list of results which must then be navigated

 -   The portal and manual question authoring is a great feature which non-technical people can manage without affecting the way the bot works

 Technical Delivery
 ------------------

 The bot was written using the [Microsoft Bot Fraemwork](https://dev.botframework.com/) with C\#.

-The [Microsoft Cognitive Services QandA Maker](https://www.microsoft.com/cognitive-services/en-us/qnamaker) was used to generate a FAQ service based on website data.
+The [Microsoft Cognitive Services Q&A Maker](https://www.microsoft.com/cognitive-services/en-us/qnamaker) was used to generate a FAQ service based on website data.

 [Microsoft Cognitive Services Language Understanding Intelligent Service (LUIS)](https://www.microsoft.com/cognitive-services/en-us/luis-api/documentation/home) was also used to triage enquiries and gather some background information before handing off to the Q&A maker service.

 The use of Microsoft technology was a natural and obvious choice for MacMillan ...

 >   "We use a Microsoft stack at our core so the use of the Microsoft Bot Framework and Microsoft Cognitive Services was a natural extension to our IT estate.
-As an architectural principle we are in favour of using software/platform-as-a-service as a first choice rather thanbuilding our own software.
+As an architectural principle we are in favor of using software/platform-as-a-service as a first choice rather than building our own software.
 Both the Bot Framework and Cognitive Services gives us a great heads start with a very low cost of entry."

 <cite>Nick Palmer, Senior Applications Developer, MacMillan</cite>

-A preview version of the web chat bot channel is avaliable at http://macmillanbotsite.azurewebsites.net/
+A preview version of the web chat bot channel is available at http://macmillanbotsite.azurewebsites.net/

 This is the high level solution architecture.